How to Audit Your Website

 - Does your site perform regular backups?
 Can it be restored in less than 24 hours?

-2. On-Page SEO Audit
+2. Review On-Page SEO Efforts.

 Many people consider on-page SEO the fun part of a website audit because it’s the part you truly have the most control over.
 When it comes to the technology it uses and endorses, an enterprise can take months to make big changes – but on-page SEO can be radically improved in as little as one day.

-On-Page SEO Audit Steps
+On-Page SEO Audit Checklist

 - Does every page on your site have a keyword-optimized title tag and a meta description?